CrunchyPistacho/100DaysOfML/Probablity/Day4_Bayes_Theorem.md

 # Probability for machine learning 2: Conditional Probability and Bayes Theorem

-Bayes Theoreme is one of the most importants theorems to data science, it describes how to update the probabilities of hypothesis when an evidence is given.
+Bayes Theorem is one of the most importants theorems to data science, it describes how to update the probabilities of hypothesis when an evidence is given.
 It allows us to estimate the probability of the next event given the actual event.

 To understand it, we need to introduce some probability terms.